 Best Value Roaster: Calphalon Open Roaster

 Calphalon offers excellent value with its Contemporary 18/10 stainless steel open roaster with an easy to clean finish, three-ply construction, durable handles and a bonus nonstick poultry rack.
-Buy Direct
+Buy from Amazon

 Best Electric Roaster Oven: Nesco 4808 18 Qt Roaster Oven

 You can do a pretty hefty turkey in this roasting oven and the removable nonstick cooking insert makes it easier to clean than some model.
 Nesco makes electric roasters in a variety of sizes and they perform very well.
-Buy Direct
+Buy from Amazon

 Other Turkey Tools You’ll Need: